Kyle Wootton: Scunthorpe

 North Ferriby United, on loan until January 2017.
 On 26 January 2017, Wootton joined League Two side Cheltenham Town on loan for the remainder of the 2016–17 campaign.

 Wootton joined Halifax Town on a one-month loan deal on 29 September 2018.

 Notts County

 Wootton signed for Notts County on loan at the beginning of the 2019–20 season.

 He scored his first for the Magpies in their 1–1 draw away at Sutton United on Saturday 7 September 2019.
 This was the first of a three game scoring streak.
 On 8 January 2020, Wootton signed a 30-month contract with Notts County for a fee of £60,000.
 Wootton scored four braces in his first season wearing Black and White against Boreham Wood, Halifax Town, Chesterfield FC and Eastleigh FC respectively.
 He would finish that season top goal scorer for the club.

 Stockport County

 On 9 June 2022, Wootton joined newly-promoted Stockport County on a free transfer, signing a three-year deal.
+He made his debut for the club on 30 July 2022, in a 3–2 defeat to Barrow.
+He scored his first goal for the club on 13 August 2022, in a 1–0 win against Colchester United.
+On 23 August 2024, he signed a new three-year contract with the club.